marcc1875/Web-Programming/README.md

 I have added some basic AJAX to manipulate a division and edit the content within it.
 This has allowed me to get a better understanding of the syntax and what each component of a basic AJAX functionality results in.

+#Version 5 - add.js

+As part of revision and looking further into JavaScript, I have added two functions with the same name to test what the output would be, I found that you can in fact name two functiosn the same, it will just be saved as the most recent declaration and that is what will be outputed